Midland American English: St. Louis corridor

-St. Louis, Missouri, is historically one among several (North) Midland cities, but it has developed some unique features of its own distinguishing it from the rest of the Midland.
+St. Louis, Missouri is historically a South Midland or Southern American English region, though over the years it has gradually shifted to (North) Midland cities, but it has developed some unique features of its own distinguishing it from the rest of the Midland.
 The area around St. Louis has been in dialectal transition throughout most of the 1900s until the present moment.
 The eldest generation of the area may exhibit a rapidly-declining merger of the phonemes //ɔr// (as in for) and //ɑr// (as in far) to the sound /[ɒɹ]/, while leaving distinct //oʊr// (as in four), thus being one of the few American accents to still resist the horse-hoarse merger (while also displaying the card-cord merger).
 This merger has led to jokes referring to "I farty-far", although a more accurate eye spelling would be "I farty-four".
 Also, some St. Louis speakers, again usually the oldest ones, have //eɪ// instead of more typical //ɛ// before //ʒ//—thus measure is pronounced /[ˈmeɪʒɚ]/—and wash (as well as Washington) gains an //r//, becoming /[wɒɹʃ]/ ("warsh").

 Since the mid-1900s (namely, in speakers born from the 1920s to 1940s), however, a newer accent arose in a dialect "corridor" essentially following historic U.S. Route 66 in Illinois (now Interstate 55 in Illinois) from Chicago southwest to St. Louis.
 Speakers of this modern "St. Louis Corridor"—including St. Louis, Missouri, as well as Springfield, Bloomington, Fairbury, and (to a varying extent) Peoria, Illinois—have gradually developed more features of the Inland North dialect, best recognized today as the Chicago accent.
 This 20th-century St. Louis accent's separating quality from the rest of the Midland is its strong resistance to the cot–caught merger and the most advanced development of the Northern Cities Vowel Shift (NCS).
 In the 20th century, Greater St. Louis therefore became a mix of Midland accents and Inland Northern (Chicago-like) accents.

 Even more complicated, however, there is evidence that these Northern sound changes are reversing for the younger generations of speakers in the St. Louis area, who are re-embracing purely Midland-like accent features, though only at a regional level and therefore not including the aforementioned traditional features of the eldest generation.
 According to a UPenn study, the St. Louis Corridor's one-generation period of embracing the NCS was followed by the next generation's "retreat of NCS features from Route 66 and a slight increase of NCS off of Route 66", in turn followed by the most recent generations' decreasing evidence of the NCS until it disappears altogether among the youngest speakers.
 Thus, due to harboring two different dialects in the same geographic space, the "Corridor appears simultaneously as a single dialect area and two separate dialect areas".